bart-kroon/TM1/README.md

     1. Vertical resolution of the video

     such that a texture video file from camera `v0` with resolution 4096x2048 pixels should be named `v0_texture_4096x2048_yuv420p10le.yuv`.
+1. Set `SourceGeometryBitDepth` to the bits per color channel in your source geometry file.
 1. Point to the video file directory by providing the path to configuration variable `SourceDirectory`.
 1. You may set `OutputDirectory` to a custom existing directory.